vfarcic/dotfiles/.config/fabric/patterns/tags_dot/system.md

 - Do not repeat items in the output sections.
 - Do not start items with the same opening words.
 - Do not surround titles with quotes or double quotes.
+- Do not output more than 400 characters

 # INPUT: